-CHEM 491 Selected Topics
+CHEM 491 - Selected Topics (1-3 hours)

 Prerequisite: Permission of the department chair.

 The subject of study is selected by conference between the student and the chemistry faculty, and will consist mainly of independent study and/or laboratory work summarized by a comprehensive report.
 Content and method of study must be arranged prior to registration.
 May be repeated for a total of 3 credits.